stac-utils/stac-api-validator/COMPLIANCE_REPORT.md

 This document shows how well several popular STAC API implementations conform to STAC API.

-Many (if not all) of these API are in production use, so the fact that they have validation problems should not be seen as a significant concern.
+Many (if not all) of these APIs are in production use, so the fact that they have validation problems should not be seen as a significant concern.
 This validation suite is quite strict, so it finds many obscure issues that can usually be worked around.
 Many of the defects are around the correct advertisement of conformance classes and links to support hypermedia, and these more "advanced" capabilities are only now starting to be fully used in tools like pystac-client.

-## Open Source
+## Open Source Implementations

 ### stac-fastapi - sqlalchemy